Rmcher/Degree-M-Bethe-and-Sinkhorn-Permanent/README.md

-# Degree \mathcal{M} Bethe Approximation and Sinkhorn Approximation of Permanent
+# Degree M Bethe Approximation and Sinkhorn Approximation of Permanent
-This repository contains some MATLAB code, aiming to calculate the Bethe Approximation, Sinkhorn Approximation and their corresponding Degree \mathcal{M} Permanent.
+This repository contains some MATLAB code, aiming to calculate the Bethe Approximation, Sinkhorn Approximation and their corresponding Degree M Permanent.
 Figures in #results explore the relationship between different types of Permanent approximation.

 ## Content
 Ensure all files are in the same directory.